kabbi/rufus/README.md

 Fastest is console.info
 ```

-I do not think anyone who understand how logging used/work should consider winston or log4js to use.
+I do not think anyone who understand how logging used in work should consider winston or log4js to use.
 Seriosly!

 ## Table of Contents